Servicerobotics-Ulm/ComponentRepository/ComponentWebotsRobotArm/README.md

 ### Internal Parameter: manipulator

 *Documentation:*
-<p>the pose of the manipulator coordinate system relative to the base coordinate system
+<p>the pose of the manipulator coordinate system relative to the mobile robot base coordinate system
 </p>

 <table style="border-collapse:collapse;">